unicode-org/icu/docs/userguide/format_parse/messages/try-mf2.md

     mvn package -q
     ```

-    This will output the following in the the tests' console output
+    This will output the following in the tests' console output
     ```
     Hello John, today is January 28, 2025!
     ```